x-crowbar-x/PyBye/README.md

 - GTK 3.0

 It is basically a script, so it is possible to just run it as it is.
 Just put it somewhere in the `$PATH`.
 <p>I've never dealt with Makefile files, so I have no idea how to write an installation script.
-I will seen what I can do with it.</p>
+I will see what I can do with it.</p>

 *****

 I took the inspiration from [DistroTube](https://www.youtube.com/c/DistroTube "Derek Taylor's chanel"), who built similar [project](https://gitlab.com/dwt1/byebye "ByeBye on GitLab"), which is called ByeBye (hence the name "PyBye") but in Haskell.
-<p>If you have any suggestions or questions, be sure to send me an to [pennyvoidtea@gmail.com](pennyvoidtea@gmail.com "My E-mail")</p>
+<p>If you have any suggestions or questions, be sure to send me an to pennyvoidtea@gmail.com</p>